mtozzo/achievers-api-tutorial/tutorial/step7.md

 # React Powered Achievers API App tutorial

 This step will focus on getting the user search working with the Achievers API user endpoint.
-We're going to use the [Accoridion](https://react.semantic-ui.com/modules/dropdown) component from the Semantic UI React library for rendering the user search.
+You will use the [Accoridion](https://react.semantic-ui.com/modules/dropdown) component from the Semantic UI React library for rendering the user search.

-First, we'll create a new method that uses the `fetch()` method we used earlier that access the Achievers user endpoint in our `apiMethods.js` file.
+First, you'll create a new method that uses the `fetch()` method you used earlier that accesses the Achievers user endpoint in our `apiMethods.js` file.

 ###### src/apiMethods.js